bel28kent/hum-parser/documentation/typing.md

 allows for the user's data to still be parsed, though typing will be restricted.

-The string argument to `type-token` must match the regular expression `^!?[^!\t]+$`, otherwise an argument error is raised.
+The string argument to `type-token` must match the regular expression `^!?[^!\t]*$`, otherwise an argument error is raised.
 One bang is allowed at the beginning of the string for local comments, which will have one token for each global spine.
 The presence of tabs indicates that the string has multiple fields, and so must be a record.
 (The space is not included to allow for typing of stops, which are interpreted as nested within a single token.)
 The caller will not handle the argument error.